krokettenkoal/khkh_xldM/README.md

 - *Action<ExportState, ExportStatus> onProgress*: Callback function for the export progress.
 The function is called at several states of the export process containing the current state/status information.

 #### Returns
-True if the export has been successful.
+True if the conversion has been successful.